Hart-Celler Act: Background

 The American Union categorically refuses the immigration of physically unhealthy elements, and simply excludes the immigration of certain races.

 In the 1960s, the United States faced both foreign and domestic pressures to change its nation-based formula, which was regarded as a system that discriminated based on an individual's place of birth.
 Abroad, former military allies and new independent nations aimed to de-legitimize discriminatory immigration, naturalization and regulations through international organizations like the United Nations.
 In the United States, the national-based formula had been under scrutiny for a number of years.
 In 1952, President Truman had directed the Commission on Immigration and Naturalization to conduct an investigation and produce a report on the current immigration regulations.
 The report, Whom We Shall Welcome, served as the blueprint for the Immigration and Nationality Act of 1965.
 At the height of the Civil Rights Movement the restrictive immigration laws were seen as an embarrassment.
 At the time of the act's passing, many high-ranking politicians favored this bill to be passed, including President Lyndon B. Johnson.
 However, only about half the public reciprocated these feelings, which can be seen in a Gallup Organization poll in 1965 asking whether they were in favor of getting rid of the national quota act, and 51 percent were in favor.
-The act was pressured by high-ranking officials and interest groups to be passed, which it was passed on October 3, 1965.
+The act was pressured by high-ranking officials and interest groups to be passed, and it was passed on October 3, 1965.
 President Lyndon B. Johnson signed the 1965 act into law at the foot of the Statue of Liberty, ending preferences for white immigrants dating to the 18th century.

-The Immigration and Nationality Act of 1965 did not make it fully illegal for the United States government to discriminate against individuals, which included members of the LGBTQ+ community to be prohibited under the legislation.
+The act did not end the bar on admission for LGBTQ+ individuals immigrating to the United States.
 The Immigration and Naturalization Service continued to deny entry to prospective immigrants who are in the LGBTQ+ community on the grounds that they were "mentally defective", or had a "constitutional psychopathic inferiority" until the Immigration Act of 1990 rescinded the provision discriminating against members of the LGBT+ community.